grab-a-byte/blog/src/12-int-parser-challenge.md

 ```

-And voilla we have solved our problem.
-Now to be fair this is how the code eended up by breakign it down and discovering each step.
+And just like that we have solved our problem.
+Now to be fair this is how the code ended up by breaking it down and discovering each step.
 When taking this challenge on myself, the code I produced was different and It is in the next section with more explanation, but we do have a working function that will convert a string to an integer without using the built in parsing method.

 ## Final Code

 Below is my final version of the Dart programs.
 I made 2 versions, a naive version (the function starting with unsafe) which assumes we are being passed a valid input as a string.
-The second does checks to ensure tehy are all numbers and if it encoutners anything not in that range, it returns null instead.
-This was my chosen error handling method as I also set myself the further challenge of not allowing myself to assign a variable mysef and do it all with method chaining.
+The second does checks to ensure they are all numbers and if it encounters anything not in that range, it returns null instead.
+This was my chosen error handling method as I also set myself the further challenge of not allowing myself to assign a variable myself and do it all with method chaining.
 It makes the code much harder to read but was a fun [code golf](https://en.wikipedia.org/wiki/Code_golf) challenge to myself.

 ### Dart
 ```java